NYC congressional leaders call on city universities to turn their dorms into migrant housing this summer

 That has prompted the administration to take drastic steps to find more housing, including sending migrants to live in hotels upstate and briefly activating a controversial plan earlier this month to house some in public school gyms.
 The administration is also considering putting migrants in a shuttered jail on Rikers Island, as first reported by The News.

-A spokesman for Adams did not immediately return requests for comment on the request from the congressional members.
+Asked for comment on their letter, Adams spokeswoman Kate Smart said the mayor’s team is “grateful” to Goldman and Bowman “for supporting our efforts to secure additional spaces as we continue respond to this humanitarian crisis.”

-However, the mayor has in recent weeks lamented what he sees as an unwillingness by fellow New York City elected officials to do more to help his administration tackle the migrant crisis.
+The mayor has in recent weeks lamented what he sees as an unwillingness by fellow New York elected officials to do more to help his administration address the city’s migrant crisis.

 “The No. 1 question I’m asking everyone now: ‘Did you go to Washington to get us more money?
 What have you done for the migrants and where would you like for me to house them?’”
 Adams said at a press conference last week.